This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Can bailiffs force entry?

-In general, no, unless a court has granted permission, or it is for a particular type of debt.
+In general, no, unless a court has granted permission.

-Bailiffs can apply to the court for permission to use “reasonable force” to gain access.
-The bailiffs are required to give the court information on the likely means of entry and the amount of force required, as well as how the premises will be secured afterwards.
+Bailiffs can apply to the court for permission to use ‘reasonable’ force to gain access to the debtor’s property.
+Bailiffs are required to give the court information on the likely means of entry and the amount of force required, as well as information on how the premises will be secured afterwards.

 What belongings can a bailiff take?

-If bailiffs cannot recover the full payment of debt, and negotiation of a payment plan is not an option, they can take control of goods (i.e. recover the money owed by seizing a debtor’s belongings and selling them at a public auction).
+If bailiffs cannot recover the full amount of a debt, and negotiation of a payment plan is not an option, they can ‘take control of goods’.
+This means they can seize the debtor’s belongings and sell them at a public auction.
 However, bailiffs are not allowed to seize certain essential items, such as:

-• Items of equipment necessary for work, study or education, including tools, books and computers up to a certain value
+- items of equipment necessary for the debtor’s work, study or education (including tools, books and computers up to a certain value)

 Can bailiffs take goods from outside of the home?

-Yes.
-Bailiffs can also take a debtor’s vehicle if it is parked outside a debtor’s home, place of trade or business, or on a public highway.
-Bailiffs are expected to check that the vehicle does belong to the debtor.
+Yes, bailiffs can take the debtor’s vehicle if it is parked outside their home, place of trade or business, or on a public highway.
+However, bailiffs are expected to check that the vehicle does belong to the debtor.

 Bailiffs can clamp a vehicle they are intending to seize.
-However, they must leave a “Warning of Immobilisation” notice giving the date, time and reason why the vehicle has been clamped (typically failure to pay a debt), a 24-hour contact number, and a reference number.
+However, they must leave a “warning of Immobilisation” notice giving the date, time and reason the vehicle has been clamped (typically failure to pay a debt), a 24-hour contact number and a reference number.

 Bailiffs cannot usually take a vehicle if it is parked on private land, although they could apply to the court for a warrant to do so.
 Bailiffs should not seize a vehicle displaying a valid disabled person’s badge or a vehicle used for emergency service purposes.